 Those planning to apply for student visas in European nations like Spain, France and Italy, will typically be required to provide proof of insurance to receive their visa.
 Proof of insurance is also typically required for Canadians, Australians and New Zealanders applying for a working holiday visa to travel and teach English in Europe.

-Want to more about visas, including work visas, student visas and working holiday visas?
+Want to learn more about visas, including work visas, student visas and working holiday visas?

 Please read: What is a visa and do I need a visa to teach English abroad?